xiaobo9/eng-practices/README.md

-# Google Engineering Practices Documentation
+# Google Engineering Practices Documentation Google 工程实践文档

 Google has many generalized engineering practices that cover all languages and all projects.
 These documents represent our collective experience of various